zbo14/zachh.me/memos/i-really-don't-mind-walking.md

 I really don't mind walking
 Really don't mind
 'Cause when it's you on the other end
-The trip's worth more every step
+The trip's worth more than every step

 I really don't mind walking
 You make me wanna go walking